 Instructions

-- If using Active Dry Yeast: Don't add the yeast with the flour mixture, but add it to the milk mixture in Step 2, ensuring that the mixture has cooled to 105F before adding the yeast.
+- If using Active Dry Yeast: Don't add the yeast to the flour mixture, but rather add it to the lukewarm milk mixture in Step 2, ensuring that the mixture has cooled to 105F before adding the Active dry yeast.

-- In a large bowl or the bowl of a stand mixer fitted with the kneading hook, stir together the Instant yeast, salt, nutmeg and 3 cups of the flour.
+- In a large bowl or the bowl of a stand mixer fitted with the paddie attachment, stir together the Instant yeast, salt, nutmeg and 5 cups of the flour.

 - Meanwhile, grease two 9-inch round cake pans and set aside.

-- One dough has doubled, remove dough to a floured surface and gently deflate.
-Divide dough in to 2 equal parts, then divide each part in to 12 equal size pieces, for a total of 24 pieces.
-Form each of the pieces in to a ball.
-Place 12 rolls in to each pan, with 9 around the outside and 3 in the middle.
-Cover with a clean tea towel and set aside to rise until doubled, about 45 minutes.
+- Once the dough has doubled, remove the dough to a floured surface and gently deflate.
+Divide dough into two equal parts, then divide each part into 12 equal-sized pieces, for a total of 24 pieces.
+Form each of the pieces of dough into a ball by stretching the dough smooth for the top, then flipping over and pinching the bottom well.
+Place the rolls into the prepared pans with the pinched side down, placing them with 9 rolls around the outside and 3 rolls in the middle.
+Cover with greased plastic wrap and set to rise until doubled in size, about 45 minutes.

-- Preheat oven to 375F. about 15 minutes before rising is complete.
-Once rolls have doubled, brush the tops and sides of the dough with the beaten egg, then sprinkle tops with seeds.
-Doing 4 of each of sesame seed, poppy seed and pumpkin seeds is nice.
+- Preheat oven to 375F (non-convection) about 15 minutes before rising is complete.
+Once the rolls have doubled in size, brush the tops and sides of the rolls with the beaten egg, then sprinkle the tops of the rolls with seeds, doing 4 rolls each of sesame seed, poppy seed and pumpkin seeds or using seeds of your choice.

-- Place in preheated oven and bake for 22-25 minutes, or until cooked through and lightly golden brown. *Check at the 20 minute mark and loosely cover with aluminum foil if rolls are browned enough at that point.
-Allow to cool in the pan for 5 minutes, then remove as one piece from the pans to cooling racks to cool completely.
+- Place the pans in the preheated oven and bake for 22-25 minutes or until cooked through and lightly golden brown. *Check at the 20-minute mark and loosely cover with aluminum foil if the rolls are browned enough at that point.
+Allow to cool in the pan briefly, then remove the rolls as one piece from the pans to cooling racks to cool completely.
 Avoid tearing off rolls before the rolls have almost completely cooled to prevent gummy dough.

 Notes